Prabhunandan016/sql-project/README.md

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch! contact me via email: prabhunandan016@gmail.com
- I look forward to connecting with you!
+ I look forward to connecting with you! this project is learnt from the youtube channel auther-zero